 - Repeated Execution Testing

 A startup business owner may choose automated QA testing over manual methods.
-Thus, here the key advantages of Automated QA testing:
+Thus, here are the key advantages of Automated QA testing:

 - Cost efficiency